ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/CNN/rps-demo/README.md

 This is a classic rock-paper-scissors game demo that user can play against the computer via the camera module.
 The model trained in this demo is used to classify images of "rock", "paper" and "scissors" hand gestures.
 The input size is 64x64 pixels RGB which is 3x64x64 in CHW format.

 The example supports live capture from camera module and displays the result on the TFT LCD.
-The code also uses a sampledata header (sampledata.h) file to test a pre-defined input sample.
+The code also uses a sample data header (sampledata.h) file to test a pre-defined input sample.

 ### Building Firmware: